-The Burj’s PR team also generously invited me and Mario to experience their Sky Tea afternoon tea in the Skyview Bar on the 27th floor, overlooking the coastline with a view of the Burj Khalifa in the far distance.
+The Burj’s PR team generously invited me to experience their Sky Tea afternoon tea in the Skyview Bar on the 27th floor, overlooking the coastline with a view of the Burj Khalifa in the far distance.

-We started our tea with something I had never tried before: sparkling date juice.
+I started my tea with something I had never tried before: sparkling date juice.

-“You won’t believe where this is made,” our waiter told us.
+“You won’t believe where this is made,” our waiter told me.

 “No idea.
 Lebanon?”